Admission Essay Requirement

 - Don't preach or offer opinions about what other people or institutions should/should not do

-- Personal statement presents a clear snapshot (picture) of the applicant—the applicant is able to differentiate himself or herself in some distinct way
+- Admission essay presents a clear snapshot (picture) of the applicant—the applicant is able to differentiate himself or herself in some distinct way

-- Personal statement shows evidence of the applicant's engagement and takes a thoughtful approach to future goals and/or past experiences
+- Admission essay shows evidence of the applicant's engagement in the topic and takes a thoughtful approach to future goals and/or past experiences

-- Personal statement is free of distracting errors in grammar, usage, punctuation, and spelling
+- Admission essay is free of distracting errors in grammar, usage, punctuation, and spelling

-Students whose admission essays meet only one of the three criteria above will be required to attend a remedial workshop with the Judith R. Frank Business Communications Center staff on admission essay writing.
-They will then have one week following the workshop to revise and resubmit their admission essay, which will be evaluated again according to the same three criteria.
+Students whose admission essays meet none, or only one of the criteria above will be required to revise and resubmit their admission essay, which will be evaluated again according to the same three criteria.

 For more information, please refer to the Standard Admission FAQ.